Calibration / method of moments - Gali (2015)

 "std_nu" => 0.0025

-Next we can pass it on to an optimiser and find the parameters corresponding to the best fit like this:
+Next pass it on to an optimiser and find the parameters corresponding to the best fit like this:

 julia> using Optim, LineSearches

-The first argument to the optimisation call is the function we defined previously, followed by lower and upper bounds, the starting values, and finally the algorithm.
-For the algorithm we have to add Fminbox because we have bounds (optional) and we set the specific line search method to speed up convergence (recommended but optional).
+The first argument to the optimisation call is the function defined previously, followed by lower and upper bounds, the starting values, and finally the algorithm.
+For the algorithm Fminbox has to be added because bounds are present (optional) and the specific line search method is set to speed up convergence (recommended but optional).

-The output shows that we could almost perfectly match the target and the values of the parameters found by the optimiser are:
+The output shows that the optimisation almost perfectly matches the target and the values of the parameters found by the optimiser are:

 julia> sol.minimizer2-element Vector{Float64}:

-slightly lower for both parameters (in line with what we understood from the sensitivities).
+slightly lower for both parameters (in line with the previous insights from the sensitivities).

-You can combine the method of moments with estimation by simply adding the distance to the target to the posterior loglikelihood.
+Combine the method of moments with estimation by adding the distance to the target as a penalty term to the posterior log-likelihood.

 Nonlinear solutions

-So far we used the linearised solution of the model.
+Up to this point the linearised solution of the model was used.
 The package also provides nonlinear solutions and can calculate the theoretical model moments for pruned second and third order perturbation solutions.
 This can be of interest because nonlinear solutions capture volatility effects (at second order) and asymmetries (at third order).
 Furthermore, the moments of the data are often non-gaussian while linear solutions with gaussian noise can only generate gaussian distributions of model variables.
 Nonetheless, already pruned second order solutions produce non-gaussian skewness and kurtosis with gaussian noise.

 From a user perspective little changes other than specifying that the solution algorithm is :pruned_second_order or :pruned_third_order.

-For example we can get the mean for the pruned second order solution:
+For example the mean for the pruned second order solution can be obtained as follows:

 2-dimensional KeyedArray(NamedDimsArray(...)) with keys: